 Rev. Frank S. Julian, RN, BSN

-Frank Julian has been covered by the local media in television features, radio interviews and many local newspaper articles.
-He has spoken in countless schools, churches and community organizations in the Southeastern Michigan and Northern Ohio areas on the subject of AIDS in Africa and FAWN.
-He is the recipient of a humanitarian award from the organization FAWM, and has also been awarded the Gorden Gayette Humanitarian Award from the Wayne County Pharmacists Association.
-He has been featured in the Grand Valley State University Nursing Magazine, where he graduated from in 1977.
-He was nurse of the year in 2002 at Health Care Partners Home Care of Southfield, Michigan.
+In addition to being a BSN Registered Nurse, his accomplishments also include being an author, an actor and a movie producer.
+Frank has been covered by the local media in television features, radio interviews and many local newspaper articles.
+He has spoken in many venues on the subject of AIDS in Africa and FAWN.
+He is the recipient of a humanitarian awards and has been featured in the Grand Valley State University Nursing Magazine, where he graduated from in 1977.

 Greg Baise, RPh